 And that was the start of a new adventure

 As our little man started to grow up, it became apparent that he was quite special.
-Of course every dog owner feels the same way about their pet, so we didn’t take it too seriously.
-More and more people started to mention showing and doing field training.
+Of course every dog owner feels the same way about their pet, so we didn’t read too much into that.
+However, more and more people started to mention showing and doing field training to us.
 Thanks to the comments and support of those people, this is where our we took our first steps in the proper world of the Labrador Retriever – something we sadly didn’t have the opportunity to do with Ffion.

-Today our second Labrador pup joined the family.
-Once again we are priviledged to be entrusted with another puppy from the Vom Storkenbusch kennel – Riley’s (half)brother Indy (Endeavour Morse vom Storkenbusch)
+On the 28th March 2017 our second Labrador pup joined the family.
+Once again we are priviledged to be entrusted with another puppy from the Vom Storkenbusch kennel – Riley’s (half)brother Indy (Endeavour Morse vom Storkenbusch).

 Read more on Indy on his page here